thetatoken/guardian-testnet-guide/docs/CLI.md

 cd bin/
 ```

-The steps to install the binary on MacOSX and Windows are similar (on Windows you can use the PowerShell or Cygwin).
+The steps to install the binary on MacOSX and Windows are similar (on Windows you can use Cygwin, but make sure `wget` and `curl` are installed).
 The only difference is that the `os` parameter for downloading the MacOSX and Windows binary are `macos` and `windows`, respectively.

 ## Launch the guardian node